-The Catholic Health Association offers a one-and-a-half day seminar for new community benefit professionals that covers the basics of community benefit programming.
+Planning and reporting community benefit are key functions of Catholic-sponsored and other not-for-profit health care organizations.
+The Catholic Health Association, the leader in the community benefit field, offers a one-and-a-half day seminar for new community benefit professionals that covers the basics of community benefit programming.

 Taught by experienced community benefit leaders, this program, Oct.
 27-28, in St. Louis, presents a practical framework for assessing community needs and planning, evaluating and reporting on community benefit programs.

 At this event, participants will learn:

 - How community benefit demonstrates the organization's mission.

 - The latest news on tax exemption/community benefit issues at the federal and state levels.

-- Steps for developing and evaluating community benefit programs.
+- Steps for planning and evaluating community benefit programs.

 - Policies needed to support community benefit programs.